 Did you get advice on transferring your DB pension?

 If you were advised to transfer out of a scheme, or if you transferred because the firm encouraged you to, you may have received unsuitable advice.

 You can use our advice checker if:

 - you transferred out of a DB pension scheme after April 2015, and

-- an FCA regulated firm advised you to transfer
+- an FCA authorised firm advised you to transfer

-If you received unsuitable transfer advice, you could be due compensation.
-To receive this compensation, you will need to complain.
+If you received unsuitable transfer advice, you could be owed money.
+To receive this you’ll need to complain.

-Please note, if you were always going to transfer, no matter what your adviser said about the disadvantages, it’s less likely that you have a valid complaint.
+If you were always going to transfer, no matter what your adviser said about the disadvantages, it’s less likely that you'll have a valid complaint.